-The window lockout switch on the driver's door allows you to disable the window controls on the passenger doors.
-When the switch is pressed, the window controls on the passenger doors will not illuminate and the passenger windows will be disabled.
+The window lockout switch on the driver's door trim panel allows you to disable the window controls on the passenger doors.
+To disable the window controls, press and release the window lock button (setting it in the down position).
+To enable the window controls, press and release the window lock button again (setting it in the up position).